-Vehicular Communications Definition, Types, Value, Uses, and Considerations Prepared for the Task Force on Vehicular Communications (TF on VC)
+Vehicular Communications Definition, Overview, Opportunities Types, Value, Uses, and Considerations

+Prepared for the Task Force on Vehicular Communications (TF on VC)

-This document provides an overview of VC including its definition, types, value, uses, and considerations.
-Achieving the potential benefits of VC requires a comprehensive approach involving collaboration between policymakers, industry stakeholders, and researchers to deploy and protect such communications capabilities.
+This document provides an overview of vehicular communications VC including its definition, types, value, uses, opportunities, and considerations.
+Achieving the potential benefits of vehicular communications-VC requires a comprehensive approach involving collaboration between policymakers, industry stakeholders, and researchers, and policymakers to deploy and protect such communications capabilities.

-I. VC Definition
+I. Vehicular Communications VC Definition

-VC concerns the information exchange between vehicles and their surroundings.
-In this document, the wording:
+Vehicular communications VC concerns the exchange of information between vehicles, as well as exchange between vehicles and their surroundings.
+In this document, the word 'information' wording:

-- 'Information' includes data and commands. - 'VC' includes mobile communications devices connected to vehicle systems by vehicle occupants.
-Mobile communications devices that are not connected to vehicle systems are not included, even if the vehicle serves as the connection to mobile networks (e.g., by an in-vehicle Wi-Fi hotspot). - 'Surroundings' includes drivers/vehicle owners outside their vehicle, household elements, other vehicles, other road users including VRUs in the future, road transport infrastructure components (roadside units, electronic signs, traffic control and management systems, and other road transport infrastructure), service providers, cloud-based operations, etc.
+- 'Information' includes data.
+In this document, references to 'vehicle' and commands. - 'VC' includes mobile communications devices connected to vehicle systems by vehicle occupants, but not.
+Mobile communications devices used in that are not connected to vehicle systems are not included, even if the vehicle by vehicle occupants, even if such devices are using serves as the vehicle's hot spot.connection to mobile networks (e.g., by an in-vehicle Wi-Fi hotspot). - This information exchange involves the use of various wired and wireless communications technologies.
+Vehicles exchange information with Surroundings' includes drivers/vehicle owners outside their vehicle, household elements, other vehicles, other road users including VRUs in the future, road transport infrastructure components (roadside units, electronic signs, traffic control and management systems, and other road transport infrastructure), and service providers, cloud-based operations.
+Service providers also play a role in this interconnected network, etc.